 Investing in Community (2019-present)

-During her five years in office, Congresswoman Rashida Tlaib has secured more than $55 million in federal funding for community projects across the district.
+During her five years in office, Congresswoman Rashida Tlaib has secured more than $55 million in federal funding for community projects across her congressional district.
 These federally funded projects include:

 Dearborn